All Articles

 4. Water conservation

 Conscious water management plays a crucial role in greener living.
-Adopt strategies to reduce water usage, like installing low-flow fixtures such as showerheads, faucets and water-saving toilets to reduce water usage without compromising functionality.
+Adopt strategies to reduce water usage, such as installing low-flow fixtures such as showerheads, faucets and water-saving toilets to reduce water usage without compromising functionality.

 5. Landscaping and outdoor spaces